Session Abstracts - Tuesday May 17th

 Literacies in a Digital World: Approaches to Teaching Tomorrow’s Digital Scholar (Keynote Follow-up)

-In the workshop following his keynote, Purdy will elaborate on the six pedagogical possibilities for literacies instruction that he offers in his talk.
+In the workshop following his keynote, James Purdy will elaborate on the six pedagogical possibilities for literacies instruction that he offered in his talk.
 Operating from the premise that writing facilitates learning, this workshop will describe six in-class writing activities and associated learning goals that new and experienced teachers can incorporate into classes from any discipline or level.
 Faculty will leave with ideas for writing tasks that they can implement in the classroom.
 He will also entertain questions and, as time allows, further discuss the research on students’ writing, research, and reading behaviors that serve as exigencies for his proposed approach to literacy.

 Engaging the Graduate Student & Fostering Collaboration Across Disciplines